Stefanos Tsitsipas

 Stefanos Tsitsipas (Στέφανος Τσιτσιπάς, [ˈstefanos t͡sit͡siˈpas]; born 12 August 1998) is a Greek professional tennis player.
-He has been ranked as high as world No. 3 by the Association of Tennis Professionals (ATP), which he first achieved on 9 August 2021, making him the highest-ranked Greek player in history alongside Maria Sakkari.
-Tsitsipas was the champion at the 2019 ATP Finals, becoming the youngest winner of the year-end championships in eighteen years.
-He has won nine ATP singles titles (including two Masters 1000 championships) and has contested two major finals at the 2021 French Open and 2023 Australian Open, finishing runner-up to Novak Djokovic both times.
+He has been ranked as high as world No. 3 in men's singles by the Association of Tennis Professionals (ATP), first achieved in August 2021 – making him the highest-ranked Greek men's tennis player.
+Tsitsipas has won twelve ATP Tour singles titles, including the 2019 ATP Finals and three Masters 1000 events.
+He has contested two major finals, at the 2021 French Open and 2023 Australian Open.
 He has a career-high doubles ranking of No. 64, achieved on 29 August 2022.

-Born into a tennis family – his mother Julia Apostoli was a professional on the Women's Tennis Association (WTA) tour and his father trained as a tennis coach – Tsitsipas was introduced to the sport at age three and began taking lessons at age six.
-As a junior, he was ranked No. 1 in the world.
-He also became the third Greek player, and first Greek male in the Open Era, to win a junior Grand Slam title with a victory in the 2016 Wimbledon boys' doubles event.
-Tsitsipas has trained at the Patrick Mouratoglou Academy in France since 2015.
+Born into a tennis family – his mother Julia was a professional on the WTA Tour and his father Apostolos trained as a tennis coach – Tsitsipas was introduced to the sport at age three and began taking lessons at age six.
+As a junior, he was ranked No. 1 in the world, and won the 2016 Wimbledon boys' doubles event.

-Tsitsipas won his first match on the ATP Tour in late 2017 and quickly ascended the ATP rankings the following year.
-He reached three tour-level finals in 2018 and won his first title at the Stockholm Open.
-With his runner-up finish at the 2018 Canadian Open, he became the youngest player to defeat four top ten opponents in a single tournament.
-Since culminating that season with an exhibition title at the Next Gen ATP Finals, Tsitsipas has become a fixture in the world's top 10.
-He won his first Masters 1000 event at the 2021 Monte-Carlo Masters, and defended his title in 2022.
+Winning his first match on the ATP Tour in late 2017, Tsitsipas quickly ascended the ATP rankings the following year.
+He won his first title at the 2018 Stockholm Open and made a runner-up finish at the 2018 Canadian Open, becoming the youngest player to defeat four top ten opponents in a single tournament at the latter event.
+After finishing that season with an exhibition title at the Next Gen ATP Finals, Tsitsipas remained an almost constant fixture in the top 10 of the ATP rankings until 2024.
+He won his first Masters 1000 event at the 2021 Monte-Carlo Masters, an event he won twice more in 2022 and 2024.
 Tsitsipas was named the Greek Male Athlete of the Year for 2019.